1997 PhD - King's College London, London

 - Biomarkers of hepatic toxicity.

-- Hepatic iron overload.
+- Hepatic and pancreatic iron overload.

 - Fatty Liver Disease